Tuesday 30th of June 2020

 Masterlink is a group apprentice training scheme, owned by respected national membership organisation Master Plumbers, Gasfitters and Drainlayers NZ (Master Plumbers).
 We support apprentices, and the companies who host them, for the duration of the apprenticeship.

 Budget 2020 announced that the first two years of a trade apprenticeship will be fees-free for all new applicants—not just school leavers.
+And the Apprenticeship Boost initiative is supporting employers to take on new apprentices and retain them.

 Plumbing is a collective term for three disciplines: Plumbing, Gasfitting and Drainlaying (PGD).